Franklinia News and Links

 The Franklinia tree, discovered by John Bartram, King George III's botanist, and his son, William, in Georgia in 1765,

-has not been seen in the wild since 1803.Credit...The Natural History Museum, London, from
+has not been seen in the wild since 1803.Credit...The Natural History Museum, London, see

 The New York Times 10 16 2020 (PDF) How Many Plants Have We Wiped Out?
 Here Are 5 Extinction Stories.